twinfacer/_dotfiles/README.md

 __ssh__ to remote host -> __tsr__ -> You are remotely ready (WIP and wanky but helpfull)!

-This tools setup works almost perfectly for me as daily terminal ~~ab~~user, git nerd and js/ruby (mostly, but not limited to) full stack web developer.
+This tools setup works almost perfectly for me as daily terminal ~~ab~~user, git nerd and js/ruby (mostly, but not limited to) full stack web developer and security specialist.
 Feel free to add your own zsh scripts, just put whem into _~/.dotfiles/local/_ dir.
 Useful for per machine configuration (env variables, credentials, hardware hacks, etc ...).

 ### Features:
   - __zsh__ is shell of choice.